microvoid/marktion/README.md

 ![](https://github.com/microvoid/marktion/blob/main/public/recorder.gif)

-Marktion is a WYSIWYG Markdown editor based on [tiptap](https://tiptap.dev/).
-It provides an intuitive way to edit and preview Markdown text, making it easier for users to create visually appealing documents.
+Marktion is a WYSIWYG Markdown editor based on ProseMirror, dedicated to enhancing the editing experience of Markdown.

 See our website [marktion.io](https://marktion.io) in action.

 ## Features

-- [NEW] ✨ AI Integration: Ready to use AI to assist in writing Markdown?
-Built-in AI Chat Panel UI, supports AI plugin extensions;
+- **\[NEW] ✨ AI integration**: Built-in AI conversation interface, supporting AI plugin extensions, invoked at the beginning of a line by pressing Space;
-- [NEW] SSR: Supports server-side high-performance rendering."

-- **WYSIWYG Editing**: Real-time preview of Markdown rendering for a more intuitive editing experience.
+- **WYSIWYG editing**: Real-time preview of Markdown rendering results, providing an intuitive editing experience, and you can switch between source code mode and WYSIWYG editing mode with Ctrl + /;

-- **Slash Menu** & **Bubble Menu**: Access commonly used formatting options and commands using a slash command menu, inspired by Notion's editor.
+- **Slash menu and Bubble menu**: Quickly inspired by the editor of Notion using /; Dark mode support: Support for turning on or off Dark mode.

 - **Dark Mode Support**: Enable Dark Mode to provide a visually comfortable editing experience in low-light environments.

 ## Installation and Usage